hereiamken/cloud-developer/deploy-static-website-on-aws/README.md

-Deploy Static Website on AWS
+# Deploy Static Website on AWS
+ Cloud Developer Udacity

 In this project, you will deploy a static website to AWS using S3, CloudFront, and IAM.